Liu Wei (artist): Early career

-The "Post-Sense Sensibility" group
+"Post-Sense Sensibility" group

 Liu began his career as a member of the subversive movement known as Post-Sense Sensibility.
-Art trends that had been popular in the early 1990s, such as Political Pop and Cynical Realism, seemed outdated and ineffective to many of the younger generation artists.
-Later in the 1990s, new art forms such as installation, performance art, video art, and conceptual photography were widely embraced and were used to demonstrate Conceptual art that came to dominate contemporary Chinese art.
-The 1999 show “Post-sense, Sensibility, Alien Bodies and Delusion” in Shaoyaoju, Beijing, was one that included artists from all over China, notorious for visceral sculptures of human and animal corpses, “borrowed” cadavers juxtaposed with stillborn fetus, severed human arms hanging from meat hooks, and the sounds of a goose, starving to death with its feet glued to the floor.
-The purpose of the exhibition was to create art that wouldn't be collected by Western audiences, which reveals the extent of resentment against Western powers.
-The young generation of artists accused foreign collectors of “plotting to control Chinese art.”
+Art trends that had been popular in the early 1990s, such as political pop and cynical realism, seemed outdated and ineffective to many of the younger generation artists.
+Later in the 1990s, new art forms such as installation, performance art, video art, and conceptual photography were widely embraced and were used to demonstrate conceptual art that came to dominate contemporary Chinese art.
+The 1999 show "Post-sense, Sensibility, Alien Bodies and Delusion" in Shaoyaoju, Beijing, was one that included artists from all over China, notorious for visceral sculptures of human and animal corpses, "borrowed" cadavers juxtaposed with stillborn fetus, severed human arms hanging from meat hooks, and the sounds of a goose, starving to death with its feet glued to the floor.
+The purpose of the exhibition was to create art that would not be collected by Western audiences, which reveals the extent of resentment against Western powers.
+The young generation of artists accused foreign collectors of "plotting to control Chinese art."
 The Post-Sense Sensibility artists had a shared distaste for the political idealism and rationality of their predecessors.
 They embraced irrationality, improvisation, intuition, and aimed create extreme experiences.
 Their shows were held in makeshift venues between 1999 and 2003, and in an effort to have spontaneous context-specific responses, their exhibitions were premised on self-imposed rules that each artist reacted to individually at the exhibition site.
-Since China's entry into the World Trade Organization, the artists have become more tolerant of Western collectors.”
-Liu Wei’s contribution to the 1999 exhibition was a multichannel video called Hard to Restrain.
-In the video, naked human figures scurry around “like insects under a spotlight".
+Since China's entry into the World Trade Organization, the artists have become more tolerant of Western collectors.
+Liu Wei's contribution to the 1999 exhibition was a multichannel video called Hard to Restrain.
+In the video, naked human figures scurry around "like insects under a spotlight".